Imogen Bailey: Personal life

 At the age of 16 years Bailey left her family home in Canberra, she moved to Sydney and started a personal relationship with an older man, Ahmed, a Lebanese-Australian and practicing Muslim.
 On the SBS series, Go Back to Where You Came From (August 2012), she revealed that he was her partner for eight years.
 When staying with his family she regularly wore a hijab, and sometimes a burqa:

 "She was a bikini model by day who read the Koran by night.
 She fasted during Ramadan and even, on occasion, wore a burqa".
 Their relationship ended prior to 2001 as she focussed on modelling, "[he] was ready to do the marriage and babies thing.
 But my career as a model was blossoming, so we went in separate directions".

 In September 2008 Bailey revealed she had had anorexia nervosa, in an interview with UK magazine, NOW: "I went through a minor, but still not very good, anorexic stage and actually got down to less than 40 kg".
 Her weight loss occurred over about a year from 2000 to 2001 and was influenced by "being surrounded by other anorexics and the stress of a break-up from an unfaithful boyfriend".
 Family and friends intervened and she sought assistance for her condition.

-On 3 June 2020, KISS FM Host Kyle Sandilands revealed on his show that he has a sexual relationship with Bailey for about 6 months after he was evicted from the Celebrity Big brother house.

-In 2016 Bailey met and became engaged to Robb Beckmann and they married in January 2018.
-In May 2020 they had a baby girl Odette after suffering three miscarriages prior.

-Imogen now works as a birth and end of life doula and runs workshops focussed on empowering women.